 Passive Resistance: A response to police efforts to bring a person into custody or control for detainment or arrest.
 This is behavior initiated by a subject, when the subject does not comply with verbal or physical control efforts, yet the subject does not attempt to defeat an officer’s control efforts.
 (10/01/10) (04/16/12)

 Well, we’re stumped.
 Passivity requires that one “not attempt to defeat” control efforts.
 But even “verbal behavior reflecting an intention” constitutes “active” resistance.
 So as far as M.P.D. rules go, “passive” resistance doesn’t really exist.
 Chauvin apparently capitalized on that ambiguity to apply a neck restraint to a physically immobilized person literally to his heart’s content.
-(Note: As of June 5 officers were prohibited from using chokeholds or neck restraints.
+(Note: As of June 5, 2020 MPD officers were prohibited from using chokeholds or neck restraints.
 See MPD Manual Sec.
 5-302[C], p.
 243.)

 In our view, why he did so was obvious: as punishment, and as a public shaming.
 That his motive was impure seems evident from his impassivity, his “look of indifference” in the face of Mr. Floyd’s obvious distress.
 According to the criminal complaint, Mr. Floyd complained “he could not breathe” before being taken to the ground.
 And once he was down, his pleas persisted.
 Their obvious authenticity didn’t just worry spectators.
 Lane, the officer who brought Mr. Floyd from his car, also expressed concern.
 But Chauvin, the late-comer, overruled him.
 Here’s another outtake from the charging document: